emma-sax4/emmasax4.info/_blog_posts/why-and-how-i-renamed-my-master-branch.md

 # Delete the master branch.
 ```

-If my projects had more clones or had more collaborators, I'd certainly want to write a brief message in the README and/or try to inform them ahead of time so they could prep their repositories.
-After the switch, here's a suggestion for updating local clones:
+If my projects had more clones or had more collaborators, I'd certainly want to write a brief message in the README and/or try to inform them ahead of time so they could prep their local repositories.
+After the switch, here's a suggestion for updating local clones from [Scott Hanselman](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx), but don't quote me—I haven't tried it personally:

 ```bash
 $ git checkout master